Monitoring blood glucose

 Importantly, any changes in your BGL patterns can alert you and your health care team to a possible need for a change in how your diabetes is being managed.

-Testing your blood glucose levels will help you to:
+Monitoring your blood glucose levels can help you to:

 - develop confidence managing your diabetes

-- understand the relationship between your BGLs and your food, lifestyle choices and life events
+- understand the relationship between your BGLs and your food, physical activity and life events such as stress and illness

 - see how healthy lifestyle choices and medication, if used, can make a difference

-- notice if your BGL goals are consistently not being met and prompt you to seek advice from your healthcare team about adjusting your medication, meal and snack planning or other lifestyle choices.
+- notice if your BGL goals are being met and prompt you to seek advice from your healthcare team about adjusting your medication, meal and snack planning or other lifestyle choices to prevent your risk of diabetes related complications